LeiSaar/webDevWarmUps/README.md

-Weather App that can show weather conditions by searching for certain city.
+Weather App that can show weather conditions by searching for certain cities.